Asynchronous adaptive networks: Introduction

 For these reasons, we cover in the remaining sections of the chapter (Secs.~\ref{sec:network} and \ref{sec:asynchronous}) distributed asynchronous strategies of the consensus and diffusion types, and examine their dynamics, stability, and performance metrics.
 In the distributed mode of operation, agents are connected by a topology and they are permitted to share information only with their immediate neighbors.
 The study of the behavior of such networked agents is more challenging than in the single-agent and centralized modes of operation due to the coupling among interacting agents and due to the fact that the networks are generally sparsely connected.
-The presentation in the chapter clarifies the effect of network topology on performance and leads to results that enable the designer to compare various strategies against each other and against the centralized solution.